 The safety and environmental issues for large underground research infrastructures must be tackled from the beginning of the project and taken into account in the DS.
 This work package will identify both general and specific hazards for the underground sites and will establish associated safety protocols and additional infrastructure to mitigate the risks.
-The PERT diagram of this WP is shown in Figure 13.

-Task 5.1 Start-up and definition of common language
+Task 13 Start-up and definition of common language